 Assist PLNU in publicizing classes to SDMC students, graduates, and employees.

-Provide temporary office space for PLNU faculty and staff members to use for purposes related to the AUG Program and provide access to telephone and internet on the campus of SDMC.
+Provide temporary office space in SDMC M BLDG first floor for PLNU faculty and staff members to use for purposes related to the AUG Program and provide access to telephone and internet on the campus of SDMC.

 Not require PLNU to acquire any other permits or facility use approvals for use of SDMC classrooms, except as set forth in this Memorandum.

+Student Responsibilities

+1. PLNU students are expected to adhere to SDCCD policies of Student Code of Conduct at all times.
+Students shall acknowledge receipt of protocols for violation follow-up.
+Any disciplinary action for students enrolled in educational partnerships is the responsibility of PLNU.
+SDMC reserves the right to remove a PLNU student who is attending a class hosted on the SDMC campus, or from the college campus for a violation of SDCCD’s Visitor Code of Conduct.
+Students attending PLNU classes on the SDMC campus understand that they are guests and must comply with the Visitor Code of Conduct at all times.

-Mutual Agreements: The Parties shall cooperate to ensure that:
+D. Mutual Agreements: The Parties shall cooperate to ensure that:

 The AUG Program will be a co-operative effort to encourage SDMC students to complete units and graduate from SDMC and thereafter, transfer and graduate from PLNU with a baccalaureate degree.

-All students in the AUG Program must meet graduation requirements set by PLNU to graduate with a baccalaureate degree.3.
+All students in the AUG Program must meet graduation requirements set by PLNU to graduate with a baccalaureate degree.

+If the PLNU AUG program is discontinued at SDMC due to low enrollment, the students in the SDMC program may complete the PLNU AUG program at one of the other community colleges offering this PLNU AUG program with all applicable student benefits honored as defined in the existing Memorandum of Agreement with SDMC.

 The Parties agree to adhere to any and all applicable collective bargaining agreement requirements at either PLNU or SDMC.